SildurFX/Switchdeck/README.md

 * Several launch commands are defined in `launch-steam.sh`.
 Feel free to tweak them to fit your needs.
 Changing `STEAMDECK_MODE="false"` to `true` at the top enables steamdeck / big picture mode.
 * `wineesync` causes crashes with DXVK and is disabled in `launch-steam.sh`.
 * [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos/releases), [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) and [Luxtorpeda](https://luxtorpeda.org/) are supported.
 Some games may only work with [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
 * [ProtonPlus](https://github.com/Vysp3r/ProtonPlus) can be used to install custom Proton versions.
-You can download and install the latest aarch64 release [here](https://github.com/Vysp3r/ProtonPlus/actions/workflows/main.yml).
+You can download and install an older arm64 release [here](https://github.com/SildurFX/Switchdeck-Extras/releases/download/Proton-11.0-1-Armv8.0/protonplus-aarch64-0.6.0-20260728.flatpak.zip).
 Only x86_64 Proton is supported, don't use aarch64/arm64 versions of Proton.
+We use an older version of ProtonPlus because the latest release no longer allows you to select x86_64 or arm64 builds.
 * FEX currently does not support 32-bit games because of severe graphical bugs.
 Use non-FEX Proton versions like Experimental for 32-bit games.

 ---